LazySammy/LOTUS/README.md

 It will create a new VCF file for each sample/exome, with the remaining variants ("passed" means "variants that passed LOncoG filter"). \

-If you choose ```keep_filtered_vcf_after_run = True```, a copy of the original VCF files will be saved in the output folder, including a 'failed_filters' field to indicate why the variant was removed. \
+If you choose ```keep_filtered_vcf_after_run = True```, a copy of the original VCF files will be saved in the output folder, including a 'failed_filters' field to indicate why the variant was removed.
+"LOTUS_filter" is added to the VCF FILTER field of all variants, and LOTUS_filter=PASS in the variants that passed LOncoG filter. \

 Finally, the module will create a 'Filtered_stats.txt' file with statistics about the filtering process. \
 The output folder should look like this: